 Prometheus Operator

 The Prometheus Operator deploys and manages instances of the Prometheus time series database, which is commonly used as a Kubernetes observability solution.
-Prometheus is a cloud-native system formed from several different components with complex configuration requirements.
+Prometheus is a cloud-native system composed of several components with complex configuration requirements.

-The official operator provisions a functioning installation for you while offering a useful built-in configuration that scrapes metrics from your cluster environment.
+The official operator provides a functional installation for you and offers a useful built-in configuration that scrapes metrics from your cluster environment.
 You can reconfigure your Prometheus instance by editing custom objects provided by the operator.
 Without the operator, you’d have to manually synchronize changes to the stack’s components each time a new Prometheus release is issued.

 How to create a Kubernetes Operator?